 “The biggest thing to keep in mind is that this type of infection is very common.
 It can occur in all age groups, and is not just limited to athletes,” Dr. Richardson said.
 “If the environment is optimal and if the patient is susceptible, the infection can occur.”

 Best treatment options

 “Medical treatment for athlete’s foot has not changed much over the last 10 years,” Dr. Richardson noted.
-If you have an infection, he recommended using antifungal powders and sprays inside your shoes.
+If you have infected feet, he recommended using antifungal creams, powders and sprays inside your shoes.
 In the case of a more advanced infection, he prefers a two-pronged approach of oral medication and topicals/sprays/powders.

 In addition to treating infected skin with the recommended medication, the Centers for Disease Control & Prevention (CDC) also recommends do the following to help control a case of athlete’s foot: